Electric & Vehicles, EV Charging and High Efficiency Vehicle Parking

 High Efficiency Vehicle Parking

-High Efficiency Vehicle (HEV) parking spaces were created on campus to meet certain requirements of LEED building projects.
-The number of HEV parking spaces was calculated to achieve LEED certification points for these building projects.
-The goal is to encourage people to think about fuel efficiency and emissions when they drive and purchase cars.
+High Efficiency Vehicle (HEV) parking spaces were created on campus to meet certain credit requirements for LEED certified building projects.
+Although LEED no longer has this specific HEV credit, we are retaining the HEV parking spaces and continue to encourage people to think about fuel efficiency and emissions when they drive and purchase cars.

-You can find the HEV parking locations on the interactive campus map.
+You can find the HEV parking locations, which require a special parking sticker (see below), on the interactive campus map.
 Please note that the campus map marks both HEV parking and EV charging stations with the same symbol—click on the pin to see which are offered at that location.

 A sign that says "permit required: high efficiency vehicle"